Nested Loops

 Java

-The JPA CriteriaBuilder interface provides the Root<>.fetch() method for joins.
-It allows to specify which client relation should be fetched and what kind of join operation is required.
-In that sample, we need a left join to retrieve all employees, regardless if they have sales or not.
+The JPA CriteriaBuilder interface provides the Root<>.fetch() method for controlling joins.
+It allows you to specify when and how to join referred objects to the main query.
+In this example we use a left join to retrieve all employees even if some of them do not have sales.

 Warning